shootaroo/jit-grunt/README.md

 }
 ```
 Will automatically search for the plugin from the task name.
-Searching in the following order:
+Search in the following order:

 1. node_modules/grunt-contrib-`task-name`
 2. node_modules/grunt-`task-name`